newlandsvalley/musicrest/README.markdown

 A user must be logged in before he can submit or test-transcode a tune.
 Only the original submitter or the *administrator* user is allowed to delete tunes.
 There is also a fairly conventional set of URLs for user maintenance.

+Production of wav output is still supported, but deprecated.
+It is too expensive to produce server-side unless you have a powerful server and a large data cache.

 ##### URL Parameters

 URLs that return lists take optional paging parameters indicating the number of entries on a page and the identity of the page to display.
 The URL that requests a tune in _wav_ format takes optional parameters indicating the tunes's instrument, tempo and transposition.